 Comparison

-Best AWS, GCP, and Azure GPU Alternative: Why AI Teams Are Switching to Spheron
+AWS, GCP, and Azure GPU vs Spheron: Why AI Teams Are Switching to Spheron

-Best AWS, GCP, and Azure GPU Alternative: Why AI Teams Are Switching to Spheron
+AWS, GCP, and Azure GPU vs Spheron: Why AI Teams Are Switching to Spheron

-AWS, Google Cloud, and Azure dominate cloud computing, but their GPU pricing is among the highest in the market.
-After AWS cut P5 instance prices by 45% in June 2025, on-demand H100 pricing still sits around $3.90/hr per GPU.
-GCP and Azure charge even more, often 5 to 8x what specialized GPU cloud providers offer for the same NVIDIA hardware.
+AWS, GCP, and Azure dominate cloud computing, but their GPU pricing is among the highest in the market.
+Even after AWS cut P5 prices by 44% in June 2025, on-demand H100 still sits around $6.88/hr per GPU (p5.48xlarge at $55.04/hr for 8 H100s).
+GCP and Azure charge even more, often 5 to 8x what specialized GPU clouds charge for the same NVIDIA silicon.
+For a deeper P5 breakdown, see the AWS H100 P5 pricing guide.
+For context on the broader AWS bill, see the guide on avoiding unexpected AWS costs.

-For AI teams running training jobs, fine-tuning models, or serving inference APIs, hyperscaler GPU costs add up fast.
+For teams running training jobs, fine-tunes, or production inference, hyperscaler GPU costs compound fast.
 A single 8x H100 training run on AWS costs $31/hr or more.
-Run that for a month and you are looking at a $22,000+ bill before accounting for storage, networking, and data egress fees that push the real number 20-40% higher.
+Run that for a month and you're at $22,000+ before storage, networking, and egress add another 20-40%.
+The pricing page has live comparisons.

-Hyperscalers price GPU compute as a premium add-on to their general-purpose cloud infrastructure.
-You pay not just for the GPU, but for the entire ecosystem of IAM roles, VPC configurations, security groups, service quotas, and managed services wrapped around it.
-This operational overhead and ecosystem tax adds 30-50% to the effective cost of running a GPU instance.
+Hyperscalers price GPU compute as a premium add-on to their general-purpose cloud.
+You pay for the GPU plus the ecosystem wrapped around it: IAM, VPC, security groups, service quotas, managed services, the whole stack.
+That ecosystem tax adds 30-50% to the effective cost of running a GPU instance, and most of it doesn't help your training job in the slightest.

 Cost Comparison: Spheron's Massive Pricing Advantage